 Make yourself approachable

-Instead of striking fear to keep your remote team in line, you need to be approachable.
+Instead of striking fear to keep your remote team in line, I want you to be approachable.
 This will make your 1:1 meetings more effective, conversational, and authentic.

 Remote managers need to be pillars of support for their teams.
-But, it’s also important to hold yourself and your team members accountable.
+But holding yourself and your team members accountable is also essential.

-Statistics from Click Onboarding suggest 69% of employees are likely to stay in a company for three years if they have a good onboarding experience.
+Statistics from Click Onboarding suggest that 69% of employees will likely stay in a company for three years if they have a good onboarding experience.